This was the mother of all engineering hacks.

 Use the LM descent engine to first change the trajectory to a free return path around the moon, then change it again to get them home sooner and land close to the planned recovery ships in the Pacific Ocean.

-Engineer Bruce McCoy recalls that "NASA was concerned about the LM guiding the CSM in powered flight; it had not been tested, in fight nor in simulation.
+Engineer Bruce McCoy recalls that "NASA was concerned about the LM guiding the CSM in powered flight; it had not been tested, in flight nor in simulation.
 MIT/IL engineers were asked by NASA Mission Control Center to set up the CSM/LM flight configuration in the Hybrid laboratory and verify that the LM could successfully guide the flight configuration on the upcoming trajectory changes."
 And George Schmidt adds that "One big question was whether the Command Module’s primary guidance and control system would even turn on for reentry."
 The gyroscopes were expected to be exposed to a drastic drop in temperature as a result of power failures after the explosion and no one knew whether the low temperature would break them.
 Schmidt needed to test the gyroscopes on Earth and quickly report results to Mission Control – his solution: get spares into a freezer and retest.
 The gyroscopes worked, and ground control were feeling much more confident they could rely on gyroscopes when the moment of truth arrived.

 Keeping the damaged spacecraft on the right trajectory was essential for getting it back home.
 The LM was designed to separate from the main spacecraft to complete the moon landing.
 It was equipped with its own primary navigation and guidance system (the same equipment as in the CM, with different software).
 Commander Jim Lovell worked with the navigation engineers in the Mission Control Center back on Earth to realign the LM and synchronize its computer with Houston, verifying that all systems in the LM were ready to control the linked spacecraft for trajectory change maneuvers.